 There are three types of polio infections:

 1) Subclinical: This type of polio do not experience any symptoms as this does not affect the central nervous system – the brain and spinal cord.
-95 per cent of polio cases identify are usually subclinical.
+95 per cent of polio cases identified are usually subclinical.

 2) Non-paralytic: This type of polio does affect the central nervous system, but does not result in paralysis.